Climate and Resilience Act: the full summary

 On July 1, the Conseil d'État asked the government to "take all necessary measures to curb the curve of greenhouse gas emissions".
 The Council of State has given the government nine months, until March 31, 2022, to put in place an action plan to achieve its objectives.
 As a reminder, France has set itself the target of reducing its emissions by 40% by 2030.

-Despite all the efforts made by various stakeholders to amend the bill, the French National Assembly approved it by 233 votes to 35 on July 20.
-Comprising 69 articles, this text will, according to the French Minister for Ecological Transition, Barbara Pompili, make "ecology penetrate to the heart of the French model in all its most fundamental aspects: schools, public services, justice, but also housing and urban planning, advertising and transport".
+Despite all the efforts made by various stakeholders to amend this bill, the National Assembly approved it on July 20, 2021, by a vote of 233 to 35.
+Comprising 69 articles, this bill will, according to Minister of Ecological Transition Barbara Pompili, “place ecology at the very heart of the French model in its most fundamental aspects—education, public services, and the justice system, as well as housing and urban planning, advertising, and transportation.”

 For many, this law is not ambitious enough, given the scale of the work required to tackle global warming.
 But what will this new regulation mean for French people?
 Read on to find out.